usnews/brightspot-cms/docs/documentation/search-dari.md

 ## Using Search

 As well as powering the search within the CMS application, Solr can also be used for your website search.
-In this section we will outline how to enable these capabilities, and how to customize them.
+This section will outline how to enable these capabilities, and how to customize them.

 **Search API**